microsoft/vscode-test/README.md

 > A new experimental command-line test runner is available.
 Its API _may_ change as we get feedback on it.
 Please try it out!

-After installing the package, the runner is available as the `test-electron` CLI.
+After installing the package, the runner is available as the `vscode-test` CLI.
 Running it will look for a `.vscode-test.(js/json/mjs)` file relative to the current working directory.
 You can see the configuration [here](https://github.com/microsoft/vscode-test/blob/main/lib/cli-runner/config.ts).
 This may be as simple as:

 ```js
 // .vscode-test.js